SnowdogApps/magento2-alpaca-theme/Snowdog_Components/components/Atoms/icons/README.md

 ### icons' customisation

-there are no dedicated styles for svg icons, feel free to add appropriate BEM class using icon in your block and set `fill`, `width` and `height` property to change icon's color and size
+There are no dedicated styles for svg icons, feel free to add appropriate BEM class using icon in your block and set `fill`, `width` and `height` property to change icon's color and size

 ### svg and browser support